-Functions of NIST CSF
+Functions of NIST Cybersecurity Framework

 The NIST CSF helps you to understand the risks of cybersecurity to the systems, people and other assets in your business.
 When you understand the cybersecurity risks that are present, you have the ability to direct resources to risk assessments and risk management methods that suit your business needs.

-These are the appropriate actions that you should take in case of an incident of cybersecurity.
+These are the appropriate actions you should take in case of an incident of cybersecurity.
 It can also help your firm to decrease the severe impact of cybersecurity.

 Importance of NIST CSF

 Now that you know that NIST CSF is neither standards nor regulations, you might wonder why the NIST CSF controls are important in your business.
 Basically, NIST CSF can be used in all businesses to provide a framework for managing cybersecurity risks.